PowerDNS/pdns/docs/changelog/pre-4.0.rst

 -  ``pdns_control`` could leave behind remnants in case PowerDNS was not running (reported by dG)
--  Incoming AXFR did not work on Solaris and other big-endian systems (Willem de Groot helped debugging this long standing problem).
+-  Incoming AXFR did not work on Solaris and other big-endian systems (Willem de Groot helped debugging this long-standing problem).
 -  Recursor could crash on convoluted CNAME loops.
 Thanks to Dan Faerch for delivering core dumps.
 -  Silly 'wuh' debugging output in zone2sql and bindbackend removed